opendicom/J2KR/README.md

 errBasePath
 ```

+Notas:
-In order to compile the, the KDU target needs to be completed with libkdu_v73R.a.
+* In order to compile the, the KDU target needs to be completed with libkdu_v73R.a.
+* for 8bits and 16bits pixels